 1. Central Goods and Services Tax (CGST)

-Meaning: CGST is the tax levied by the Central Government on the intra-state supply of goods and services.
-It is governed by the Central Goods and Services Tax Act, of 2017.
+- Meaning: CGST is the tax levied by the Central Government on the intra-state supply of goods and services.
+It is governed by the Central Goods and Services Tax Act, 2017.

-Applicability: CGST is applicable when the supply of goods or services occurs within a single state.
-For instance, if a supplier in Maharashtra sells goods to a customer in Maharashtra, CGST is levied.
+- Applicability: CGST is applicable when the supply of goods or services occurs within a single state or Union Territory.
+For example, if a supplier in Karnataka sells goods to a customer in the same state, both CGST and SGST will be levied.

-Input Tax Credit: Businesses can claim the input tax credit for the CGST paid on their purchases, which can be set off against their CGST liability.
+- Input Tax Credit (ITC): Businesses can claim the ITC for the CGST paid on their purchases, which can be used to set off their CGST liability.
+The credit can be utilized as follows:

-Input Tax Credit: Businesses can claim the input tax credit for the SGST paid on their purchases, which can be set off against their SGST liability.
+- Input Tax Credit (ITC): Businesses can claim the ITC for the SGST paid on their purchases, which can be used to set off their SGST liability.
+The credit can be utilized as follows:

-3. Union Territory Goods and Services Tax (UGST)
+3. Union Territory Goods and Services Tax (UTGST)

-Applicability: UGST applies to the intra-Union Territory supply of goods and services.
+- Applicability: UTGST applies to the intra-Union Territory supply of goods and services.
 It is levied in place of SGST.
+In Union Territories with legislatures (Delhi, Puducherry, and Jammu & Kashmir), SGST is applicable under a structure similar to states.

-Input Tax Credit: Businesses can claim the input tax credit for the UGST paid on their purchases, which can be set off against their UGST liability.
+- Input Tax Credit (ITC): Businesses can claim the ITC for the UTGST paid on their purchases, which can be set off against their UTGST liability, and then against IGST liability.
+UTGST and CGST credits cannot be cross-utilized.

-Revenue Sharing: The revenue collected from UGST is deposited with the Union Territory administration.
+- Revenue Sharing: The revenue collected from UTGST is deposited with the Union Territory administration.

 4. Integrated Goods and Services Tax (IGST)